VoxLight/OctaneFlaskAPI/README.md

 # Security
 The security of this API is set around JSON Web Token (JWTs).
 See Issue #3 for the expected workflow of developing the client authentication.
 See [Token based authentication with flask](https://realpython.com/token-based-authentication-with-flask/) for a more in-depth analysis of what went into creating this.
 If any vulnerabilities or other types of problems emurge from this, please open a new issue with the word "Security" in the title.
+### [Rate limiting](https://nordicapis.com/everything-you-need-to-know-about-api-rate-limiting/) is also something I wanted to tack onto here.
+This is a seperate field from security, but it does also play a role in security of the server.
+This will be an enhancement of security, rather then a subset, but it should still be mentioned.
+The [Flask-Limiter](https://flask-limiter.readthedocs.io/en/stable/#quick-start) will be used to handle most of the rate limiting.